Who We Are

 The Boys & Girls Clubs of Oklahoma County is part of a nationwide affiliation of over 4,000 local, autonomous organizations through Boys & Girls Clubs of America (BGCA) that serve almost 4 million youth annually across the nation.
 In 2012, The Chronicle of Philanthropy ranked BGCA as the nation’s top youth organization for the 19th consecutive year and 18th among all non-profit organizations.
 We are excited to be part of an incredible organization and movement that impacts and changes countless lives.

-Since 1995, the Boys & Girls Club of Oklahoma County has been at the forefront of youth development, working with young people from disadvantaged economic, social and family circumstances throughout Oklahoma City.
+Since 1995, the Boys & Girls Clubs of Oklahoma County has been at the forefront of youth development, working with young people from disadvantaged economic, social and family circumstances throughout Oklahoma City.

 We exist “to inspire and enable all young people, especially those who need us most, to reach their full potential as productive, responsible and caring citizens.”